helpsystems/pcapy/README.md

 and is known to work there, but it ought to work out-of-the-box on any system where Python and libpcap are available.

+For windows please refer to this [link] (https://github.com/CoreSecurity/pcapy/wiki/Compiling-Pcapy-on-Windows).

 ##Licensing##

 This software is provided under under a slightly modified version of